Governance Committee Charter

 Purpose

-The nominating committee is charged by the Board of Trustees of the Rockefeller Brothers Fund with the responsibility of advising the Board on the composition and effectiveness of the Board and its standing committees.
+The governance committee is charged by the Board of Trustees of the Rockefeller Brothers Fund with the responsibility of advising the Board on the composition and effectiveness of the Board and its standing committees and of ensuring governance best practices, including protecting the integrity and reputation of the Fund for the long-term.

 Meetings